 Today, there are a number of companies making crossover SUVs, ranging across the board, from economy to luxury brands.
-Once they get traded in, however, they make a great buy for someone looking for a slightly used crossover.
-If your budget doesn't come anywhere close to the Porsche Cayenne Turbo S, which retails new for around $146,000, perhaps you might consider one of these three used crossovers that you can get for less than $3,000.
+As amazing as it may seem, perhaps you might consider one of these three used crossovers that you can get for less than $3,000.

 Depending on who you ask, CR-V stands for Compact Recreational Vehicle or Comfortable Runabout Vehicle.
 While the reason for the inclusion of the “-” is anyone’s guess, the Honda CR-V lives up to both of these names.
 First appearing in 1995, the CR-V became Honda’s entry-level SUV, a popular buy for those looking for something a little bigger than the Civic or Accord, but not quite ready for the pilot full-sized Honda SUV.

 You might not be able to tell by looking, but the Honda CR-V is actually built off the same chassis as used by the Civic sedan.
 The frame and chassis keep the body from twisting, which, if equipped with all-wheel drive, is great for off-roading.
 At the same time, the McPherson strut front suspension and double-wishbone rear suspension make for an exceptionally car-like ride while on the highway or about town.

 The Honda CR-V has plenty of room for five passengers and gear in the cargo area and is fairly comfortable for all concerned.
 It comes with the basics that you’d expect in an entry-level SUV, including power locks, windows, and air conditioning.
 Perhaps the only thing lacking in this small SUV is power.
 Around town, this small crossover performs as well as any other, but highway passing, for some, leaves something to be desired.

 Mazda Tribute: The Latecomer